 - Did I mention I did this all without earning a six-figure salary?

-If you're wondering how to save $100k in 3 years, read below, where I’ve broken down the things I did to help you understand how I saved that much money.
+If you're wondering how to save $100k in 3 years, or even is 100k a year good to save, read below, where I’ve broken down the things I did to help you understand how I saved that much money.
 I've also included some money-saving tips that can help you with your own savings plans and as you set your financial goals.

 It's also important that I mention that my "self-education" from reading books and learning as much as I could, was key to my success.
 This completely changed my life and relationship with money and the concepts I learned stand true to this day.